Cool Old Games

 How to Play Blackjack Plus?

 Blackjack Plus is played using six to eight Anglo-American Standard 52-card decks combined into one large deck, called a Shoe.
-These 416 cards are shuffled, and then each player that wishes to participate in the game places an Ante.
+These 416 cards are shuffled, and then each player who wishes to participate in the game places an Ante.

 Busting

-The Dealer in Blackjack Plus, does not payout for busting.
+The Dealer in Blackjack Plus does not payout for busting.
 Instead, Players and the Dealer will simply push in the event of a Dealer’s bust.

 This brings the Edge back in favor of the House, because the House’s most common way to lose is now just a push and therefore far less risky.